Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

 - real estate.

 However, a property-related undergraduate degree is not essential.
-For applicants whose first degree is not property related (or 'non-cognate'), a postgraduate conversion qualification (approved by RICS) is required.
+For applicants whose first degree is not property related (or non-cognate), a RICS-approved postgraduate conversion qualification is required.

 Entry without a degree is also possible.
-Associate membership of RICS is available with a relevant HND or HNC, NVQ or SVQ and relevant work experience.
-This can be achieved through an Associate Assessment or an Assessment of Technical Competence (ATC).
+Associate membership of RICS is available with a relevant HND or HNC, NVQ or SVQ and relevant work experience, and can be achieved through an Associate Assessment.

 - excellent analytical and numerical skills